ryanisgrig/adaptivecards/README.md

 ### Design

 * The default **Fabric** theme uses UI elements that match the out-of-the-box Web Chat and Adaptive Card design.
 * Additional themes will be provided maintaining the same layout, but different image assets and an Adaptive Card host config JSON (to be used in a custom Web Chat) will be used.
+If necessary, they will include card JSONs for alternative text properties to render well on the background.
 * Cards will be used as supplemental UX to speech and text scenarios.
 They should avoid interactive UI elements as this requires additional data processing that may not have cross-channel coverage.

 ### Development